Library of Design Objects

-Standard objects – such as cabinet doors, are reusable design objects in your Sketch list 3D library.
+Standard objects are reusable design objects in your Sketch list 3D library.
 Once you create a design, for example of an assembly, you can save that as a standard to be used over again in other projects.
 But you can also make standards of boards and use them to quickly create custom cabinet layouts and designs.

 Standard objects are saved designs that you’ve created for re-use in other designs.

 Standards are grouped as any one of six different types.

 The advantage of using standard objects is your ability to create a design specifically to the way you work and take that save design and use it in another situation.
 This gives you the ability to have a custom-built template that can be resized gusted for any application.
 You can drag an assembly into a project, resize it, perhaps add or delete a door or drawer and with that repurpose the template cabinet for another use.

 Dragging’s dragging standard objects into the SketchList design follows the same rules as dragging new objects or containers into a design.

 - Assemblies can only be dragged into the project level.

 - Containers – door, drawer, or hardware can only be dragged into assemblies.

 - Hardware can be dragged into an assembly or into a door or drawer.

 - Boards or board like objects can be dragged into any container.